INSIDE ENERGY: As Pipelines Multiply, Pigs Are Paramount

 “The [companies] do the inspections, they run the gadgets through the pipelines that find problems," he said.
 "And then the federal inspectors will go into their office and inspect that paperwork to see if they’ve followed their own plans for keeping things safe.”

 Inspectors also review the pigging data and occasionally do site visits.
-But with 2.6 million miles of pipelines in the ground and a combined total of just about 500 state and federal inspectors, safety advocates like Weimer worry problems might be slipping through the cracks -- especially as companies race to build new pipelines to build new pipelines to handle booming domestic oil production.
+But with millions of miles of pipeline in the ground and a combined total of just about 500 state and federal inspectors, safety advocates like Weimer worry problems might be slipping through the cracks -- especially as companies race to build new pipelines to handle booming domestic oil production.

 One pipeline executive at a recent industry conference pointed out that producers have their foot on the gas pedal, and are counting on "midstream" companies to lay the track in front of the train.
 It's that kind of metaphor that Weimer worries about.